top of page

 Nathan is a six year old boy who had previously been on a traditional ABA programme since he was two years old.
 Nathan had lots of receptive skills and skills from the tacting (labeling) repertoire, however he still had no functional expressive communication skills and as a result had no friends, cried for an hour before school every day and often engaged in inappropriate attention seeking and escape behaviours.
 The first thing NETwork Interventions did was to remove all ITT programmes and teach him 100% in the natural environment.
 Within three months Nathan was requesting within sentences.
 One year later, Nathan has learned all academic and social skills rendering him indistinguishable from his peers at school.
 Nathan will repeat year one enabling him to make a new set of friends with no previous associations of his current peers and will not have a teaching aide.

 Hannah and Hermione were eleven months old when they first came to us.
 The twins’ older brother was on an intensive verbal behaviour programme for his autism and cerebral palsy.
-Hannah and Hermione both did not engage in behaviours which their parents would have been expecting and concerns had been raised by their midwife.
+Hannah and Hermione both did not engage in behaviours which their parents would have been expecting and concerns had been raised by their health visitor.
 Neither girls were making eye contact or babbling and neither seemed to notice the presence of their mother.
 Despite being told to wait until they were eighteen months old by the family Doctor, Hannah and Hermiones’ parents were keen to address any area they could and not let any gaps increase between them and their typically developing peers.
 Through the processes of simple conditioning, Hannah and Hermione learned to make eye contact for communicative intent.
 We then taught them some simple signs.
 Both girls are now twenty months old, have lots of words, are tottering about and are very social little ones!

 Xac came to us at two years old with a diagnosis of autism.
 He had no language, cried for 75% of his waking hours and followed no instructions.
 NETwork Interventions recruited a team of therapists to work with his family and addressed both intensive and natural environment teaching.
 Xac has been with us for eighteen months now and is requesting in four word utterances, answering simple questions and following multiple step instructions.
 We are now teaching Xac to request attention which is a very fun part of his programming!
 Xac is enjoying three mornings a week at a local nursery and has two play dates with his typically developing peers each week.